 - Your containerized applications

-Furthermore, Kubernetes introduces a new wrinkle when it comes to monitoring the applications running on your containers…
+Furthermore, the architecture of a Kubernetes cluster introduces a new wrinkle when it comes to monitoring the applications running on your containers . . .

 With orchestration tools like Kubernetes, service discovery mechanisms become a must-have for monitoring.

 Kubernetes requires you to rethink your approach when it comes to monitoring.
-But if you know what to observe, how to track it and how to interpret the data, you will be able to keep your containerized infrastructure healthy, performant, and well-orchestrated.
+But if you know what to observe, where to find the relevant data, and how to aggregate and interpret that data, you can ensure that your applications are performant and that Kubernetes is doing its job effectively.

-Part 2 of this series breaks down the data you should collect and monitor when using Kubernetes.
+Part 2 of this series breaks down the data you should collect and monitor in a Kubernetes environment.
+Read on!